 But for these standard functions and high reliance, Cisco sets quite a high price (Cisco CRS-16/S-B with module CGSE – from 100 000 dollars) and supposes that you go on using its ecosystem in your network

 The same situation is for multi-service modules MS-DPC by Juniper for MX routers.
 Bandwidth capacity up to 19 Gbit/sec and up 8.5 mln subscribers – good indicators, but the platform price (although lower than for Cisco) and necessity to purchase additional chassis and modules for backup make this solution impracticable for small carriers and providers.

 Option with more advantages might be a solution implemented separately, like Viprion by F5 Networks.

 This option has disadvantages as well: a separate device for each network function means an additional space in the server room and more capital investments; price is lower than Cisco and Juniper, but is still high, especially for regional Internet providers; a large number of devices of different vendors means that control and interaction are more complex; the scalability of these solutions is possible, but is still too complex and expensive.

 Let’s move to the program and virtualized solutions on x-86 platform.

 First, virtualization – the trend of recent years is to get the most out of hardware by launching many different computational processes.
 Virtualization of servers has become popular many years ago, and recently, virtual networks have been gaining popularity, thus virtualizing the CG-NAT function wasn’t difficult for developers.

-Virtualized CG-NAT is built on the base of SDN/NFV concept – centralized network control and virtualization of network functions.
+Virtualized CG-NAT is built on the basis of the SDN/NFV concept – centralized network control and virtualization of network functions.
 Sometimes, this solution is also called vCGNAT.
 Its main advantages are:

-- Usage of standard x86-servers as virtualization platform.
+- Usage of standard x86-servers as the virtualization platform.
 It is cheap and all-purpose, there are many price-mix producers on the market, maintenance of such servers is an easy job as well.

 - Resources consumption pattern Pay-as-you-Grow, that ensures more flexibility through virtualization of all components of the solution’s architecture.